the Amazon rainforest

 • Exploring changes in tropical fruit odor in relation to their coloration and ripeness, and their use as primate food resource

-PHD PROJECT: SCENT-MARKING BEHAVIOR AND SEMIOCHEMISTRY IN NEOTROPICAL PRIMATES
+SCENT-MARKING BEHAVIOR AND SEMIOCHEMISTRY IN NEOTROPICAL PRIMATES

 Emperor tamarin looking up